tbenade/wercker-devcenter/source/articles/werckeryml/notifications.md

 <a id="hipchat"></a>
 ## HipChat

+You can find the source code for this step on [GitHub](https://github.com/wercker/wercker-step-hipchat-notify)

 Here is an example of an [wercker.yml](/articles/werckeryml/) for a typical Ruby application that leverages `after-steps`  for the build and deployment pipeline to send HipChat notifications.

 ``` yaml